 What is it?
 Why are we so prone to dietary illness here in the U.S. whereas other developed countries don’t seem to have the same issues?
 Where does our food come from?
 How does it get here, is organic really organic, how can we eat well, while keeping costs down, how can we grow things ourselves, indoors, or close to our homes year round.
 These are just some of the questions I’m planning to uncover as I embark on a new side project I’m calling Greener Pods.

 Greener pods is as much an idea, as it will one day be a product, and hopefully a movement.
 It’s based on the belief that all people should have access to fresh greens and vegetables, and know where they came from, how they were grown, and sourced.

-Here I’ll explore various ways to grow greens and veggies in apartment, share a few easy, good, affordable recipes, I’ll look at some of the current gardening systems on the market, and will even try to build one or two of my own documenting the entire thing.
+Here I’ll explore various ways to grow greens and veggies in an apartment, share a few easy, good, affordable recipes, I’ll look at some of the current gardening systems on the market, and will even try to build one or two of my own documenting the entire thing.
 I truly hope you’ll join me on this journey.